Four Great Inventions: Compass

-According to Needham, the Chinese in the Song dynasty and continuing Yuan dynasty did make use of a dry compass.

-The dry compass used in China was a dry suspension compass, a wooden frame crafted in the shape of a turtle hung upside down by a board, with the lodestone sealed in by wax, and if rotated, the needle at the tail would always point in the northern cardinal direction.
-Although the 14th-century European compass-card in box frame and dry pivot needle was adopted in China after its use was taken by Japanese pirates in the 16th century (who had in turn learned of it from Europeans), the Chinese design of the suspended dry compass persisted in use well into the 18th century.
+According to Needham, the Chinese in the Song dynasty and following Yuan dynasty made use of a dry compass.
+Instead of a floating needle, it used a suspended wooden frame in the shape of a turtle, containing a lodestone sealed in wax: when rotated, the tail would rotate to point north.
+The 14th-century European compass-card, with box frame and dry pivot needle, was in the 16th century adopted in China via Japanese pirates; nevertheless, use of the Chinese suspended dry compass persisted well into the 18th century.

-People could readily locate a direction when sailing on large oceans and exploring new area with the creation of the round compass, which led to the discovery of the New World and the development of sailing ships.

 Gunpowder

 Originally, gunpowder was used to make fireworks for festivals and major events.
 It was later utilized as an explosive substance in cannons, fire-arrows, and other military weapons.
-During the Song and Yuan dynasties (960–1368), gunpower was in high demand due to numerous battles and the development of mass industry.
+During the Song and Yuan dynasties (960–1368), gunpowder was in high demand due to numerous battles and the development of mass industry.

 Gunpowder was invented in the 9th century by Chinese alchemists searching for an elixir of immortality.
 By the time the Song dynasty treatise, Wujing Zongyao (武经总要), was written by Zeng Gongliang and Yang Weide in 1044, the various Chinese formulas for gunpowder held levels of nitrate in the range of 27% to 50%.
 By the end of the 12th century, Chinese formulas of gunpowder had a level of nitrate capable of bursting through cast iron metal containers, in the form of the earliest hollow, gunpowder-filled grenade bombs.

 In 1280, the bomb store of the large gunpowder arsenal at Weiyang accidentally caught fire, which produced such a large explosion that a team of inspectors at the site a week later deduced that 100 guards had been killed instantly, with wooden beams and pillars blown sky high and landing at a distance of over 10 li (~2 mi or ~3 km) away from the explosion.

-By the time of Hanzo Yu and his Huolongjing (which describes military applications of gunpowder in great detail) in the mid-14th century, the explosive potential of gunpowder was perfected, as the level of nitrate in gunpowder formulas had risen to a range of 12% to 91%, with at least 6 different formulas in use that are considered to have maximum explosive potential for gunpowder.
+By the time of Jiao Yu and his Huolongjing (which describes military applications of gunpowder in great detail) in the mid-14th century, the explosive potential of gunpowder was perfected, as the level of nitrate in gunpowder formulas had risen to a range of 12% to 91%, with at least six different formulas in use that are considered to have maximum explosive potential for gunpowder.
 By that time, the Chinese had invented how to create explosive round shot by packing their hollow shells with this nitrate-enhanced gunpowder.
 An excavated trove of early Ming land mines showed that corned gunpowder was present in China by 1370.
 There is evidence suggesting that corned powder may have been used in East Asia as early as the thirteenth century.